The Evolution of a Revolution

 Hi-Fi and Component Systems

-From the 1950's and into the 1970's the home entertainment center combining TV, stereo high fidelity phonograph and FM/AM radio was moving into living rooms.
-Component stand-alone Hi-Fi systems were also used in homes during this time period, and beyond.
+From the 1950's and into the 1970's the home entertainment center combining TV, stereo high fidelity phonograph and FM/AM radio moved into living rooms.
+Component stand-alone Hi-Fi systems were also used in homes during this time period.

 This painting titled "Hi-Fi" from the series "Homelife in America" by Haddon Sundblom features friends with cold glasses of beer listening to state-of-the-art music from the component high fidelity phonograph system while another record is being selected.
-The image is extracted from a 1956 Collier's magazine ad that was sponsored by the United States Brewers Foundation.
+The ad and its image, sponsored by the United States Brewers Foundation, is extracted from a 1956 Collier's magazine ad.

 1951 Zenith High Fidelity Demonstration Record